mattermost/docs/source/process/security.md

 1. For all IT systems including but not limited to servers, routers, switches, firewalls, databases, and external social spaces, is management approval required prior to creating all user and privileged accounts (e.g., system or security administrator)?
    - Yes.

-1. For all IT systems including but not limited to servers, routers, switches, firewalls, databases are privileged accounts (e.g., system or security administrator) logged at all times and reviewed on at least a quarterly basis?
+1. For all IT systems including but not limited to servers, routers, switches, firewalls and databases, are privileged accounts (e.g., system or security administrator) logged at all times and reviewed on at least a quarterly basis?
    - Yes.

 1. Are all system, application and device password files encrypted using an industry standard encryption algorithm where technically feasible?